stuartgraham/blog/content/posts/github-aws-oidc-cloudformation.md

 Pay attention to, and edit, `ManagedPolicyArns` section where it is recommended to scope this to the least privilege needed.

+I'd also recommend reading through [this](https://www.rezonate.io/blog/github-misconfigurations-put-gcp-aws-in-account-takeover-risk/) post from Rezonate and understand the risks with misconfiguation of this role.

 ## Cloudformation template